 An example is the addition of two features to a dataset that contains thousands of other features; the incremental update would then be a much smaller dataset that contains only the revision instructions to the main product data, or base dataset.
 Once the revision instructions are applied, the updated dataset will include the additional two objects.

 It should be noted that with incremental updates there may come a point when there are so many changes that it makes sense to re-issue the dataset.
-This will include all the changes applied previously via incremental update, thereby replacing the original base dataset with a new fully updated base dataset; and from there issue any changes as new incremental changes.
-In S-100 Edition 4, ISO 8211 and HDF5 encodings support this type of updating.
-GML encoding does not yet support this type of encoding.
+This will include all the changes applied previously via incremental update, thereby replacing the original base dataset with a new fully updated base dataset.
+Subsequent changes will then be issued as new incremental changes.

 Whole dataset update